Blood in semen

-For men age 40 and older, or if the blood in semen is severe or recurrent, in rare cases this might be a warning sign for conditions such as cancer.
-As a result, a more-careful evaluation might be needed.
+Severe or recurrent blood in semen and blood in semen in men age 40 and older might, in rare cases, be a warning sign for conditions such as cancer.
+As a result, a more careful evaluation might be needed.
 But the risk is low.
-In a follow-up study of 200 men, mostly over 40, who typically had multiple episodes of blood in their semen, prostate cancer developed in only 4 percent.
+In follow-up studies of men, mostly over 40, who had blood in their semen, prostate cancer developed in between 4 and 6 percent of participants.

 Possible causes of blood in semen: